 If the remains are in consecrated ground then permission must be obtained from the Diocesan Court.

 From time to time, due to varying circumstances, it may be necessary to move the remains of an individual from a grave.
 This process is called exhumation.

 Exhumation means the removal from the ground of a body or cremated remains.
 It also covers the disturbance of remains within a grave, particularly when a grave is reopened for burial.
 It is important to understand that it is unlawful to disturb any human remains (this includes any cremated remains) without first obtaining the necessary legal authority.

 The cost of an exhumation can be substantial, so the financial implications should be clearly established from the outset.
 It is very difficult to give precise details.
 Although there is no fee for a DCA licence, remember to include:

 - Memorial removal costs

-- Cemetery fees and charges for exhumation and re-interment by
+- Cemetery fees and charges for exhumation and reinterment by the local authority

 - the correct grave is opened,

-- the exhumation commences as early as possible in the morning to
+- the exhumation begins as early as possible in the morning to ensure maximum privacy,

 - the new casket has been approved

 - all human remains and all the pieces of casket are placed in the new casket,

 - the new casket is properly sealed,